Troubleshooting

 Fee details are pending verification — check the official Robinhood website for current rates.

 Prediction contracts are binary: they pay $1.00 at resolution or $0.00.
 When you sell early at 75¢ instead of holding to $1.00, you lock in a partial payout.
-The fact that the event later resolved YES doesn't help you — you already closed your position.
+The fact that the event later resolved YES does not help you — you already closed your position.

 Selling early is sometimes correct.
-It's a deliberate tradeoff, not a mistake — unless you didn't intend to do it.
+It is a deliberate tradeoff, not a mistake — unless you did not intend to do it.

-The displayed 'market price' is often the midpoint.
-You buy at the ask (e.g., 57¢) even if the shown price is 55¢.
-That 2¢ spread is a hidden cost baked into your entry — it doesn't appear as a fee, but it reduces your effective payout.
+The displayed market price is often the midpoint.
+You buy at the ask even if the shown price is lower.
+That spread is a hidden cost baked into your entry — it does not appear as a fee, but it reduces your effective payout.

 In thin markets, the spread can be 5–10¢.
 Check bid/ask before entering.

-Scenario: You buy YES on a sports market at 55¢.
-Your team wins.
+Scenario: You buy YES on a sports market at 55¢ and your team wins.

 StepWhat you expectedWhat actually happened